-How to remotely connect to MySQL database located on our shared server
+How to remotely connect to a MySQL database located on our shared server

-Remote MySQL connection is disabled on our shared servers due to security reasons, but you can easily setup SSH tunnel between your PC and our server using SSH-client (for example, Putty) with the MySQL port (3306) forwarding.
+Remote MySQL connection is disabled on our shared servers due to security reasons, but you can easily set up an SSH tunnel between your computer and our server using an SSH client with the MySQL port 3306 forwarding.

 After completing it you will have port 3306 on your local machine listening and forwarding to your remote server's localhost on port 3306.
-Thus you can connect to the remote server's MySQL database effectively as though it were running on your local box.
+Thus, you can connect to the remote server's MySQL database effectively as though it was running on your local box.

-Run your session by clicking on "Open" button
+Go ahead and run your session by clicking on the Open button:

-Run your MySQL software on local machine and use 127.0.0.1 as server host, port 3306 and your database user login details
+Run your MySQL software on a local machine and use 127.0.0.1 as a server host, port 3306 and your database user login details.